macsux/kerberos-buildpack/src/CcgPlugin/README.md

 ### Current problem:

-Cannot get CCM to activate COM component
+Cannot get CCM to activate COM plugin component

 ### What has been tried: